 Just this year, Lupita has racked up critical praise for her turns in Little Monsters — as a teacher who protects students from an outbreak of zombies — and Us, which has earned her early Oscar buzz.

 Coming up are starring roles in the long-awaited English-language reboot of John Woo’s 1989 cult masterpiece, The Killer, and in the spy thriller 355, where Lupita joins an international cast that includes Penélope Cruz, Fan Bingbing, Jessica Chastain and Marion Cotillard.
 She’s also set to produce and star in the film version of Trevor Noah’s memoir, Born a Crime.
-Before all that, however, she will return as Maz in Star Wars: The Rise of Skywalker in December.
+Before all that, however, she returns as Maz in Star Wars: The Rise of Skywalker in December.

 And yet, acting is just one of Lupita’s many facets and talents.
 She’s a philanthropist; she can rap; aside from English, she speaks Swahili, her native Luo and Spanish (she was born in Mexico City).
 Lupita will also debut as a writer with a children’s book titled Sulwe, for which she drew on her own experiences growing up to tell the story of a young Kenyan girl with the darkest complexion in her family.